SJ6github/OpenCV/README.md

-# Hand and Finger Detection Projects using OpenCV & MediaPipe
+# Mini Projects

-This repository contains two mini projects demonstrating hand detection and finger counting using Python, OpenCV, and Google's MediaPipe library.
+This repository contains mini projects developed using Python, OpenCV, and Google's MediaPipe library.

 ---